COVID Surge: Newsom Sounds Alarm As Case Numbers Skyrocket; All Bay Area Counties Move Back Multiple Tiers

 “Rather than criticizing the [Trump] administration, rather than lamenting about what could or should be done, we engaged proactively and continue to engage proactively to make sure we have a plan for safe and equitable distribution of the vaccine…We’ve put together experts on committees, safety committee; in fact the Biden administration wisely took one of our safety committee advisors as part of his national COVID recovery plan – only good news for California – and by the way, there were a number of other Californians brought in by the Biden administration which will only reinforce our capacity of partnership with the new administration moving forward.”

-Newsom also offered another apology for a slip in his own behavior after attending a friend’s birthday party at an exclusive wine country restaurant earlier in November.
+Newsom additionally offered another apology for a slip in his own behavior after attending a friend’s birthday party at an exclusive wine country restaurant earlier in November.

 Newsom has drawn criticism for attended a Nov.
 6 50th birthday party for Jason Kinney, one of his political advisers, at the world-renowned French Laundry in Yountville.
 The party hosted more than 12 people from outside the household, which defies state guidelines on public gatherings during the pandemic.